-On April 5, 2022, the Rights Offering was launched by ShaMaran in Canada and on April 7, 2022, in Sweden.
-The proceeds of the Rights Offering will be used by ShaMaran for general corporate and administrative purposes.
+In April 2022, ShaMaran launched a rights offering in Canada and Sweden (the "Rights Offering").
+The proceeds of the Rights Offering were to be used for general corporate and administrative purposes.

 On May 20, 2022, ShaMaran announced that the Rights Offering expired.
 Pursuant to the Rights Offering, each ShaMaran shareholder of record on April 13, 2022, who was an Eligible Holder or Approved Holder (as such terms were defined in ShaMaran's Rights Offering circular dated April 5, 2022, as amended) received one right (a "Right" and collectively the "Rights") for every Common Share held.
-Four Rights permitted the holder to purchase one Common Share at the price of CAD\$0.06825 (SEK 0.52 per Common Share).
+Four Rights permitted the holder to purchase one Common Share at the price of CAD\$0.06825 (SEK \$0.52 per Common Share).
 A total of 2,060,115,323 Rights were exercised.

-On May 25, 2022, ShaMaran announced it had issued 558,242,414 Common Shares at the price of CAD\$0.06825 (SEK 0.52) per Common Share, being the maximum number of Common Shares approved for the Rights Offering, for total gross proceeds of approximately \$30.15 million.
-No call on Nemesia was required to be made by ShaMaran pursuant to the underwriting of the Rights Offering, as the offering was over-subscribed.
+On May 25, 2022, ShaMaran announced it had issued 558,242,414 Common Shares at the price of CAD\$0.06825 (SEK \$0.52) per Common Share, being the maximum number of Common Shares approved for the Rights Offering, for total gross proceeds of approximately \$30.15 million.
+The Rights Offering was over-subscribed, and therefore no call was made on Nemesia, the underwriter of the Rights Offering.

-On September 14, 2022, ShaMaran completed the Sarsang Acquisition and subsequently changed the name of TEPKRI Sarsang A/S to ShaMaran Sarsang A/S. The additional interest in the Sarsang Block: (i) added immediate incremental working interest production of approximately 5,000 bopd of light crude oil (36-38° API); (ii) was expected to double ShaMaran's average net production, exceeding 20,000 bopd, following the completion of the processing facility expansion at Swara Tika field by Q3-2022; and (iii) enhanced ShaMaran's oil reserves through the addition of high API and low sulphur oil, which achieves a low discount to Brent.
+On September 14, 2022, ShaMaran completed the acquisition of TEPKRI Sarsang A/S, a subsidiary of TotalEnergies S.E. ("TTE"), which held an 18% interest in the Sarsang Block (the "Sarsang Acquisition").
+ShaMaran subsequently changed the name of TEPKRI Sarsang A/S to ShaMaran Sarsang A/S. The additional interest in the Sarsang Block added immediate incremental working interest production and enhanced ShaMaran's oil reserves through the addition of high API and low sulphur oil.

-On September 27, 2022, ShaMaran announced that it exchanged the 2023 Bond for the 2025 Bond and accrued interest was paid in full as at September 26, 2022, to all bondholders.
+On September 27, 2022, ShaMaran announced that it exchanged the 2023 Bond for the 2025 Bond and accrued interest was paid in full to all bondholders as at September 26, 2022.

 On October 3, 2022, ShaMaran announced that it had prepaid in full (together with applicable interest) the \$15 million convertible loan note issued to an affiliate of TTE in connection with the closing of the Sarsang Acquisition.
-Following the prepayment, only a contingent payment of \$15 million remains payable in the future upon (i) cumulative gross production from the Sarsang PSC reaching 130 million barrels of oil and (ii) subject to Brent crude oil prices averaging at least \$60 per barrel for a twelve-month period.
+Following the prepayment, only a contingent payment of \$15 million remains payable in the future upon (i) cumulative gross production from the Sarsang PSC reaching 130 MMbbls and (ii) subject to Brent crude oil prices averaging at least \$60 per barrel for a twelve-month period.

-On October 4, 2022, ShaMaran confirmed that the Sarsang Operator, on behalf of itself and ShaMaran's whollyowned subsidiary, ShaMaran Sarsang, signed an amendment to the Sarsang Block lifting agreement with the KRG regarding the sale and purchase of all crude oil production from the Sarsang Block (the "Sarsang Block Lifting Agreement").
-This amendment became effective retroactively to September 1, 2022.
-The new Sarsang Block Lifting Agreement changed the reference price for the Sarsang Block crude oil sales payments from Dated Brent (price assessment value of oil) to KBT (Kurdistan Blend) in order to reflect current market conditions for oil sales at Ceyhan, together with the necessary adjustments for crude oil quality due to the crude benchmark change.
+On October 4, 2022, ShaMaran confirmed that the Sarsang operator, on behalf of itself and ShaMaran's whollyowned subsidiary, ShaMaran Sarsang, signed an amendment to the Sarsang Lifting agreement with the KRG regarding the sale and purchase of all crude oil production from the Sarsang Block.
+This amendment was effective retroactively to September 1, 2022.
+The new Sarsang Lifting Agreement changed the reference price for the Sarsang Block crude oil sales payments from Dated Brent (price assessment value of oil) to KBT (Kurdistan Blend) in order to reflect current market conditions for oil sales at Ceyhan, together with the necessary adjustments for crude oil quality due to the crude benchmark change.